0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 > FACT: Bears.
 Eat.
 Beets.

-We have two approaches for deploying on github pages:
+We have two approaches for deploying on Github Pages:

 ### `The classic way`